tgross/gilamon/README.rst

 Dependencies
 ============

 GilaMon relies on COM and is currently supported only on Windows, and can be run from Windows XP, Vista, 7, Server 2008, and Server 2008r2.
-Currently you need to run GilaMon from the same "generation" or newer of Windows as the DFSR server (ex. if you're running DFSR on Server 2008r2, you need to run GilaMon from Windows Vista, Windows 7, or Server 2008r).
-This is next on the TODO list.
 The backend for GilaMon requires:

   * `Python`_ (Tested with 2.7)
   * `pywin32`_ (Tested with Build216 and newer)